Taqwacore: Controversy

 The taqwacore groups also dealt with discrimination on the road of their tour.
 Other drivers flipped them off, or cursed at them.
+In a scene captured in the documentary, their bus is pulled over in NYC suspected of terrorism, the drum shells in the rear windows being mistaken for propane tanks by fellow drivers on the Brooklyn bridge.

 The taqwacore groups thus responded to their alienation, both from the Muslim community and from without.
 The Kominas performed songs with controversial lyrics such as "suicide bomb the gap," and "Rumi was a homo."
 These were comments on social issues that spread through both the Muslim community and outside of the community in America.
 The latter was a commentary on an Anti-Gay Imam from Brooklyn.
 The musicians also started a joke band named "Box Cutter Surprise", referencing the knives used to hijack planes on September 11.
 Marwan Kamel, from a band on tour called Al-Thawra, Arabic for "revolution," said that the members created the group to shock audiences.
 These sentiments were also fueled by Knight's original desire to "find what people are pissed about and talk about it".